From the

 Patchy improvement in heavy-side materials markets amid ongoing challenges

-New MPA industry figures show a modest overall improvement in the sale of some mineral products in the second quarter of 2024 New MPA industry figures show a modest overall improvement in the sale of some mineral products in the Q2 2024
+New MPA industry figures show modest overall improvement in the sale of some mineral products in the second quarter of 2024 New MPA industry figures show a modest overall improvement in the sale of some mineral products in Q2 2024

-Latest MPA market sales survey shows a modest improvement in sales of aggregates and asphalt in Q2 2024
+Latest MPA market sales survey shows modest improvement in sales of aggregates and asphalt in Q2 2024

 However, the MPA’s latest quarterly volumes survey, a useful barometer for all construction activity, also shows that growth has not yet returned to each individual mineral products market, with concrete sales still in the doldrums – a sign of ongoing challenges facing the sector.

+Asphalt volumes increased by 5.3% to 5.1 million tonnes in Q2 2024, crushed rock sales rose by 4%, and mortar sales grew by 2.8% compared to the year's first three months.
 These seasonally adjusted figures reflect a stabilization in key construction materials markets following a notably poor first quarter, which saw sales drop to their lowest levels in over a decade.
-Infrastructure projects such as the A30 widening in Cornwall and A417 ‘Missing Link’ scheme in Gloucestershire have played a role in this improvement.
+Infrastructure projects such as the A30 widening in Cornwall and the A417 ‘Missing Link’ scheme in Gloucestershire have played a role in this improvement.

 The construction industry supply chain landscape remains fragile, according to the MPA.
 For example, ready-mixed concrete sales – ubiquitous across all types of construction – dropped by a further 1.1% to 3 million cubic metres in Q2 2024, the lowest ready-mixed concrete sales volume in the UK since the 1960s.
-Sand abd gravel sales fell sharply by 10% in the second quarter.
+Sand and gravel sales fell sharply by 10% in the second quarter.

 Annual comparisons further underscore the mixed performance across different mineral products.
-While asphalt and crushed rock sales saw slight annual increases of 0.2% and 1.5%, respectively, in Q2 2024 compared to the same quarter in 2023, ready-mixed concrete and sand and gravel suffered significant declines, down 17.4% and 17.0%, respectively.
+While asphalt and crushed rock sales saw slight yearly increases of 0.2% and 1.5%, respectively, in Q2 2024 compared to the same quarter in 2023, ready-mixed concrete and sand and gravel suffered significant declines, down 17.4% and 17.0%, respectively.
 Mortar sales are also down by 20.3% year-on-year, despite a minor quarterly recovery.

 MPA members have emphasized the importance of ongoing major infrastructure projects such as HS2 and Hinkley Point C in stabilizing the market for mineral products.
 However, the lack of new flagship projects coupled with financial and planning challenges, continues to hinder a more robust recovery.